Written by: Nicolas Pesce (story, screenplay), Jeff Buhler (story), Takashi Shimizu (original screenplay)

 Anyway, all of this is completely fine, if not pretty engaging for most of the runtime.
 Helming a mainstream franchise obviously sands off some of the sharp, idiosyncratic edges Pesce showed in his previous outings, but his direction remains assured even when he’s ambling through some familiar motions.
 A thick air of ominous menace suffocates his take on The Grudge, particularly when he leans into the Newton Brothers’ atmospheric score and his grotesque visuals.
 In terms of pure aesthetics, the film is fairly gripping because Pesce infuses nearly every frame with a that perceptible dread that’s also come to define this series.

-The is slightly less gripping, and I have to wonder if any of it would really register if not for the unreal cast Sony wrangled together for this movie.
+The story itself is slightly less gripping, and I have to wonder if any of it would really register if not for the unreal cast Sony wrangled together for this movie.
 Considering this is basically The Grudge 4, it sports an embarrassment of riches in this respect, as Riseborough and Bechir bring some natural gravitas to their de facto lead roles.
 The script provides some dramatic shortcuts—she’s still mourning the death of her husband and is struggling as a widowed mother, he’s still reeling from losing his partner to madness—but this duo rises above some fairly stock characters to find some nice moments between the horror.

 Likewise, the rest of the cast finds moments to shine: I’m always happy to see John Cho show up in anything, and he’s wonderful here as a father-to-be who receives a troubling diagnosis regarding his unborn child.
 Speaking of dramatic shortcuts, the subplot involving Shaye and Faison is likewise loaded down with more sad stuff since she’s suffering from dementia and he’s hired an assisted-suicide nurse (Jacki Weaver) to ease her suffering.
 Obviously, The Grudge is not a barrel of laughs—and this is before William Sadler strolls in as a disfigured obsessive who’d rather gouge his eyes out instead of see the ghosts that have haunted him for years.
 It’s fair to say that all of this is inherently compelling because of this cast and that I’m gravitating more towards the performers than their actual characters, but that’s better than not gravitating towards anything.